Linux-RISC/IRIX-diskless-workstation/README.md

 192.168.9.100:/home/irix/i/sda1/diskless/swap/IRIS2 /swap nfs rw 0 0
 ```

-Modified file on Reanimator to boot using C3.
+<b>Modified</b> file on Reanimator to boot using C3.
 RBPi/VirtualBox working as bootp server and using a separated NFS NAS as storage:
 ```
 $ cat diskless/client/IRIS/etc/fstab
 # modify NAS IP and drive path /path according to your NAS configuration